julianeon/julianeon/books.md

 The Making of the Atomic Bomb by Rhodes is great too.

 Among business biographies, my favorite is Ray Kroc's Grinding It Out.
-Meyer's Setting The Table is also excellent and very relevant to Support.
+Meyer's Setting The Table is also excellent and relevant to Support.

 If you like psychology, Barrett's How Emotions Are Made is a future classic.